nguyenpc/InteractiveContacts/README.md

 ---
 title: InteractiveContacts
-description: A cordova plugin which provides native interaction while adding contacts
+description: A cordova plugin which provides native interaction while adding or updating contacts
 ---